amatulghina/used_car_prices/README.md

-# Analysis of used car elements' weight in the definition of used cars price
+# Determining Key Factors in Used Car Pricing: An In-Depth Analysis

 ## Description